 Other (please specify) 1 The TMCH is not supposed to be expanding trademark rights and this would be an inappropriate expansion of a mark holder's control.
 The TMCH should not accept such stylized marks.
-2 this will expand the trademark owners' control, and goes beyond the mandate of the trademark registration.
-3 This would unacceptably expand trademark owners' control, and goes beyond the mandate of registration.
-4 The mark as registered is the entire mark, not some component thereof.
+Registrant/TM Owner 2 this will expand the trademark owners' control, and goes beyond the mandate of the trademark registration.
+Other 3 This would unacceptably expand trademark owners 'control, and goes beyond the mandate of registration.
+Registrant 4 The mark as registered is the entire mark, not some component thereof.
 The TMCH should be limited to marks as registered.
 Registration (or judicial recognition) is of a mark, not of portions, including text.
 Extracting parts of marks that can be represented in domain name strings goes beyond the registration.
 It may be that the scope of rights to preclude other uses extends beyond the registered matter, just as KOKE would infringe COCA-COLA, but that doesn't mean the registration itself is for KOKE.
 Some marks may remain distinctive when their non-text elements are stripped, but there is no way to tell which ones absent substantive examination, which Deloitte should not carry out.
-Furthermore, current practice makes the notice to applicants misleading when there is a match: they get incorrect information about the trademark claimant's rights, which may be important to their decisionmaking.

-5 Unless these stylized marks can be accurately registered in non-script forms, for example emojis.
+Furthermore, current practice makes the notice to applicants misleading when there is a match: they get incorrect information about the trademark claimant's rights, which may be important to their decision making.
+Registrant/TM Owner/Other 5 Unless these stylized marks can be accurately registered in non-script forms, for example emojis.
 Any representation of stylized marks as characters confers more protection upon right holders than their trademarks would grant them.
 Only word-marks should be permitted to be conferred rights to registration of script strings as domain names.
+Registrant/TM Owner/Registry/Registrar